PositiveInsu/elmers-manufacturing/README.md

 }
 ```

-You can see the DigitToWordEnglishConvertStrategy class for example.
+> You can see the DigitToWordEnglishConvertStrategy.php class for example.

 ## Part 2